zhangjunpeng411/miRSM2.0_case_study/README.md

 # miRSM2.0_case_study
-The K562_scRNA dataset includes single-cell miRNA-mRNA co-sequencing data, and prior information of miRNA targets.
+The K562_scRNA dataset in the case study of miRSM 2.0 includes single-cell miRNA-mRNA co-sequencing data, and prior information of miRNA targets.

 miR_scRNA: miRNA expression data (212 miRNAs)